 Get expert rental property advice

-If you want to ensure a smooth end of lease transition, enlist the help of the Perth property managers at Rentwest.
-Not only can Rentwest’s property managers provide additional information on the right steps for vacating property, they can also provide end of lease checks and facilitate bond repayments.
+If you want to ensure a smooth end of lease transition, enlist the help of the Perth property managers at Rentwest Solutions.
+Not only can Rentwest Solutions’s property managers provide additional information on the right steps for vacating property, they can also provide end of lease checks and facilitate bond repayments.
 The team provides expert Perth rental property advice to both their tenants and lessors to ensure each party understands their end of lease obligations.
-For more information about our property management solutions, visit the Rentwest website or contact us on email@example.com.
+For more information about our property management solutions, visit the Rentwest Solutions website or contact us on [email protected].